elonen/clapshot/server/README.md

 # Clapshot Server

-This is the server component for Clapshot, an open-source, self-hosted tool designed for collaborative video review and annotation.
+This is the server component for Clapshot, an open-source, self-hosted tool designed for collaborative video/media review and annotation.
 For a comprehensive overview and detailed documentation, please visit the [GitHub project page](https://github.com/elonen/clapshot).

 ## Overview